Using the DFA

 Scoring the Writing Domain Locally—Grades Three Through Twelve

-Students in grades three through twelve enter their Writing domain item responses into the test delivery system.
-These responses are then routed to the THSS, where trained test examiners can log on to view students’ responses to each item and enter scores.
+Students in grades three through twelve enter their Writing domain item responses into the TDS.
+These responses are then routed to the THSS, where trained TEs can log on to view students’ responses to each item and enter scores.

 Quick Start Instructions to Access the THSS

-- Navigate to the ELPAC website, select the [Teacher Hand Scoring System] button.
+- Navigate to the ELPAC website; select the [Data Entry Interface and Teacher Hand Scoring System] button.

 - Log on by entering the TOMS username and password on the Logon screen and selecting the [Secure Logon] button.